WHY BUSINESS BROKING IS BROKEN

 A Broken Business Broker stacks listings.
 They know 1 in 3 of their business will sell, so they list as many businesses as possible.

-This creates a funnel of buyers for a large pool of listings and results in low conversion rates.
+This creates a small funnel of buyers for a large pool of listings that results in low conversion rates.
+It's a numbers game, one the leaves most sellers stranded.

 + Brokers are motivated to list, not advise

-A Broken Business Broker will take a business to market as quickly as possible, without providing the right pre-sale Advice, and at the price the seller wants just to get the listing, no matter how unrealistic.
+A Broken Business Broker doesn't provide honest advice, and they push businesses to market at the price the seller wants just to get the listing, no matter how unrealistic.

 + Brokers are reactive not proactive